Release Date: 9/5/2007

 Also Available On

-The Good: High production values makes you feel like you’re in a movie, superb voice acting, Tequila’s moves are awesome, blood galore!
+The Good: High production values make you feel like you’re in a movie, superb voice acting, Tequila’s moves are awesome, blood galore!

 The Bad: Shorter than short, unbalanced difficulty makes things extremely frustrating at times, boring and uninspired story, gets derivative about half way through